 High-risk processors maintain relationships with acquiring banks that allow processing for high-risk industries.
 A high-risk merchant card processor would have the capability to approve and offer its processing services to high-risk merchants.
 Some high-risk processors may accept some risky businesses and not others.
 Based on how a bank feels, the decision will be a case-by-case scenario.

-Even if your merchant account is approved by a high-risk processor, merchant services for high-risk industries may come with some stipulations.
+Even if a high-risk processor approved yours merchant account, merchant services for high-risk industries may come with some stipulations or limitations.
 Your merchant account may be subject to rolling reserves, higher interchange fees, longer contracts, and pricey early termination fees.
-Additionally, your payment options may be limited for high-risk merchants.
-Meaning you may have certain limits or roadblocks when it comes to processing online or over-the-phone card-not-present transactions.
+Additionally, you may have certain limits or roadblocks when it comes to processing online or over-the-phone card-not-present transactions.

 If this is the case, you will need to look for a merchant service provider that offers high risk virtual terminals.
 Ultimately, if you are definitely in need of processing high-risk transactions online and you are unsure whether or not a processor offers these services, you can always call their customer support number to verify before taking the time to apply for their merchant services and payment processing solutions.